Silobreaker/MaltegoDocumentation/index.md

   ![threat-actor](images/threatactors.png)

 #### Hacker Ops
-> Any &rarr; Hacker Ops returns Any
+> Any &rarr; Any Silobreaker type

 > Find related cyber entities from the "Hacktivist Operations" list in SB.

 Hacker Operation or 'Ops' are joint efforts or rushes to attack specific targets; eg. [Operation Antisec](https://en.wikipedia.org/wiki/Operation_AntiSec).
 Silobreaker automatically identifies and tracks these Operations.
-This transform allows you to find operations that are related to the seed.
+This transform allows you to find operations that are related to the input entity.

 ### Geo Transforms

 #### Countries
-> Any &rarr; Countries returns `maltego.Country`
+> Any &rarr; `maltego.Country`

 > Find related Countries

-Find countries that are associated with the seed entities.
-These countries are not necessarily the country the entities came from or where the story originated; the relationship only indicates that the seed and the country are frequently mentioned in the same documents.
+Find countries that are associated with the input entities.
+These countries are not necessarily the countries the entities come from or where the story originated; the relationship only indicates that the input entity and the country are frequently mentioned in the same documents.

 #### Cities
-> Any &rarr; Cities returns `maltego.City`
+> Any &rarr; `maltego.City`

 > Find related Cities

-Finds cities that are _associated_ with the seed entities.
-This _association_ is based on the fact that the seed and the cities are frequently mentioned in the same context, in the same documents - not necessarily any actual origin or location.
+Finds cities that are associated with the input entities.
+The relationship is based on the fact that the input entity and the cities are frequently mentioned in the same context, in the same documents - not necessarily any actual origin or location.

 #### Provinces
-> Any &rarr; Provinces returns `silobreaker.Province`
+> Any &rarr; `silobreaker.Province`

 > Find related Provinces

-Finds provinces that are _associated_ with the seed entities.
+Finds provinces that are associated with the input entities.

 #### Regions
-> Any &rarr; Regions returns `silobreaker.Region`
+> Any &rarr; `silobreaker.Region`

 > Find related Regions

-Finds regions that are _associated_ with the seed entities.
+Finds regions that are associated with the input entities.

 #### World Regions
-> Any &rarr; World Regions returns `silobreaker.WorldRegion`
+> Any &rarr; `silobreaker.WorldRegion`

 > Find related World Regions

-Finds world regions that are _associated_ with the seed entities.
+Finds world regions that are associated with the input entities.

 ### Search Transforms

 #### Matching Entities
-> Any &rarr; returns Any
+> Any &rarr; Any Silobreaker type

 > Find matching SB entities.

-This special transform makes a general search to find Entities that match your seed.
-This only returns Entities with name or alias that __match__ your seed, __not__ entities that are related or associated to it.
+This special transform makes a general search to find Entities that match your input.
+This only returns Entities with name or alias that __match__ your input, __not__ entities that are related or associated to it.
 You can also use this to pull entities from a list you have access to by prefixing the list name with "list:", e.g. to get entities from the list "CVE2014" you name your input entity "list:CVE2014".

 #### Related Entities
-> Any &rarr; returns Any
+> Any &rarr; returns Any Silobreaker type

 > Find related Entities of any type

-Takes any type of entity as seed and outputs the most related entities, across all Silobreaker entity types.
+Takes any type of entity as input and outputs the most related entities, across all Silobreaker entity types.
 The type of the returning entity will be the same type as if the specific transform was used.
 Eg. related domains will return as `maltego.DNSname`, which is what [_To Domains_](#to-domains) returns.

 #### Related Documents
-> Any &rarr; Documents returns `silobreaker.Document`
+> Any &rarr; `silobreaker.Document`

 > Find related Documents

-Returns the documents that are the most related to your seed.
+Returns the documents that are the most related to your input.
 The returned documents contains the URL to the original document on source website as well as Silobreaker URL for further analysis.
 The documents also include a detail view with the title and teaser.

 #### Related Pastes
-> Any &rarr; Pastes returns `silobreaker.Document`
+> Any &rarr; `silobreaker.Document`

 > Find related Pastes

-Returns the pastes that are the most related to your seed.
+Returns the pastes that are the most related to your input.
 The document contains a URL to the original paste site.

 #### Related Publications

-> Any &rarr; returns `silobreaker.Publication`
+> Any &rarr; `silobreaker.Publication`

 > Find related Publications